 Further, privacy laws like the Health Insurance Portability and Accountability Act (HIPAA) also tend to-contrary to the name of the law itself-impede the portability of a patient's data from one provider to another.
-Although we do not suggest statutory changes to HIPAA, we have urged HHS' Office of Civil Rights (OCR) to provide updated and clear guidance to covered entities and business associates such that providers may observe the spirit of HIPAA's requirements without fear of "gotcha" enforcement tactics.
-CHI supports OCR's use of the fines it collects through enforcement for proactive educational efforts by OCR to improve the privacy posture of covered entities and business associates, rather than simply using those funds to bring further enforcement actions.
+Although we do not suggest statutory changes to HIPAA, we have previously urged HHS' Office of Civil Rights (OCR) to provide updated and clear guidance to covered entities and business associates such that providers may observe the spirit of HIPAA's requirements without fear of "gotcha" enforcement actions.
+CHI would support appropriate reforms to allow OCR to use the fines it collects through enforcement for proactive educational efforts by OCR to improve the privacy posture of covered entities and business associates, rather than simply using those funds to bring further enforcement actions.

 Within Medicare, moving away from the Meaningful Use program's "pass/fail" approach, CMS has adopted a Promoting Interoperability scoring regime that is less prescriptive and burdensome.
-CHI continues to work with CMS to ensure that compliance burdens for PI participants are as low as possible to maximize participation, and we support proposed changes to the PI scoring regime and measures proposed with increased flexibility and lower compliance burdens in mind (e.g., scoring measures at the objective level; and moving away from numerator/denominator scoring, and instead utilize a yes/no attestation; and aligning the hospital and physician PI programs by extending the 50-point score standard - recently finalized for hospitals in the IPPS - to physicians).
-The Subcommittee could encourage CMS to adopt the scoring approach across beneficiary programs to promote simplicity and certainty for digital health stakeholders.
+CHI continues to work with CMS to ensure that compliance burdens for PI participants are as low as possible to maximize participation, and we support proposed changes to the PI scoring regime and measures proposed with increased flexibility and lower compliance burdens in mind (e.g., scoring measures at the objective level; and moving away from numerator/denominator scoring, and instead utilize a yes/no attestation; and aligning the hospital and physician PI programs by extending the 50-point score standard-recently finalized for hospitals in the IPPS- to physicians).
+Congress could encourage CMS to adopt the scoring approach across beneficiary programs to promote simplicity and certainty for digital health stakeholders.

-CHI, like many others, is anticipating ONC's release of its draft information blocking rulemaking required under the 21st Century Cures Act.
+CHI, like many others, was pleased to hear that the National Coordinator for Health Information Technology (ONC) sent its draft information blocking rulemaking required under the 21st Century Cures Act.
 As information blocking is defined in law, we see the rule providing key insights into what is not info blocking.
 For example, CHI believes that the rule should make it clear that an entity is not data blocking in the event that patients cannot access their entire medical record through a mobile app and cannot receive their entire medical record in a format of their choosing (e.g., an app).
 This data may be limited for a few reasons, including security concerns regarding their own system(s) or recipient's system(s), as our members rely on strong encryption to protect sensitive health data; data segmentation (for privacy); and lack of access to information (e.g., no connectivity).
 While the 2015 Edition CEHRT includes API functionality that requires patients have access to at least the common clinical data set (CCDS), which is 21 data elements, expectations about what can be accessed through an app may need to be managed.
-CHI commits to work with this Subcommittee, HHS, and other stakeholders in encouraging the use of APIs that pull more than CCDS.
-Further, CHI anticipates the information blocking rulemaking to clarify:
+CHI commits to working with this Subcommittee, HHS, and other stakeholders in encouraging the use of APIs that pull more than CCDS.
+Further, CHI anticipates that the information blocking rulemaking will clarify:

-- What constitutes "special effort" in eliminating blocking and promoting interoperability; - How "should have known" is defined; - How patient access is measured; - How its rulemaking interacts with HIPAA requirements, ONC certifications, the Trusted Exchange Framework and Common Agreement (TEFCA), etc.; - What constitutes a "violation," and the informal and formal pathways to complaint adjudication; - Whether OCR will offer safe harbors utilizing constructs such as the TEFCA/ U.S. Core Data for Interoperability (USCDI), the ONC Interop Standards Advisory, etc.;
+- What constitutes "special effort" in eliminating blocking and promoting interoperability; - How "should have known" is defined; - How patient access is measured; - How its rulemaking interacts with HIPAA requirements, ONC certifications, the Trusted Exchange Framework and Common Agreement (TEFCA), etc.; - What constitutes a "violation," and the informal and formal pathways to complaint adjudication; - Whether OCR will offer safe harbors utilizing constructs such as the TEFCA/ U.S. Core Data for Interoperability (USCDI), the ONC Interop Standards Advisory, etc.